SpacervalLam/My-starRail/README.md

 2. Wait for the analysis to complete.
 Click any item in the list to view detailed information.

 > ⚠️ Port 3168 is hardcoded; please ensure no other applications are occupying it.
-> (Yes, it's the first 4 digits of my QQ number 😅)

 ### ✅ Genshin Impact